alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_installation_management_guide.md

     - Select the **"Startup Video Loop"** checkbox if you want the startup video to play continuously in the headset - this will be the only video that plays
     - If the **Startup Video** is a video introduction to an **Installation** and you want it to play once for each user, leave the **"Startup Video Loop"** box unchecked
     - If you want users to choose their own video from the **Video Catalogue** leave the **"Select Startup Video"** field blank
-    - Checking the **"Resume Startup Video on Awake"** box with cause the video to continue playing when a new user picks up the headset instead of starting from the beginning
+    - Checking the **"Resume Startup Video on Awake"** box will cause the video to continue playing when a new user picks up the headset instead of starting from the beginning

 ### Favorites